When people are reminded how difficult it is to lose weight, it boosts their self-control, recent research finds.

 The reason we did this was not to discourage them, but to give them a more realistic sense of how crucial it is for them to make lasting changes in their parts of the food environment that they could control.”

-Ironically, these people ended up losing the most weight.
+This group ended up losing more weight.

 Professor Lowe explained: